Zachary cemetery cancels annual Memorial Day Service due to virus pandemic

 The annual event attracts hundreds of people from around the state every year, and even some have made it a tradition to attend every year.

-Even though the event is canceled for 2020 Hutchinson says it is still important to remember the veterans that served this country.
+Even though the event is canceled for 2020 Hutchinson says it is still important to remember the fallen soldiers that served this country.

 "If we can't do it on Monday, we can do it any day.
 They need to be remembered for what they did for the country," Hutchinson said.

-Browning says honoring military veterans on Memorial Day, ceremony or not, is the least we can do for the soldiers who served, fought and died for our country.
+Browning says honoring those on Memorial Day, ceremony or not, is the least we can do for the soldiers who served, fought and died for our country.

 "You always keep these people in your mind and in your heart, whether you stay home or whatever you do.
 They all deserve that," Browning said.